sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --chrome.android.process                                   Process name of the Activity hosting the WebView.
 If not given, the process name is assumed to be the same as chrome.android.package.
   --chrome.android.deviceSerial                              Choose which device to use.
 If you do not set it, first device will be used.
   --chrome.traceCategories                                   A comma separated list of Tracing event categories to include in the Trace log.
 Default no trace categories is collected.  [string]
   --chrome.traceCategory                                     Add a trace category to the default ones.
-Use --chrome.traceCategory multiple times if you want to add multiple categories  [string]
+Use --chrome.traceCategory multiple times if you want to add multiple categories.
+Example: --chrome.traceCategory disabled-by-default-v8.cpu_profiler  [string]
   --chrome.enableTraceScreenshots, --enableTraceScreenshots  Include screenshots in the trace log (enabling the trace category disabled-by-default-devtools.screenshot).  [boolean]
   --chrome.enableChromeDriverLog                             Log Chromedriver communication to a log file.  [boolean] --chrome.enableVerboseChromeDriverLog                      Log verboose Chromedriver communication to a log file.  [boolean]